-- The high-level overview this provides an overview of the Project outlining the likely benefits and risks to UK environments, but with little specific detail; - 2.
-The consultation document this document provides significant detail as to what the Project is likely to look like, the likely benefits and risks to English environments, significant underlying data, full scientific references and offers the opportunity to participate in the consultation process and thereby the Project design process; and - 3.
-Various technical reports these reports are technical documents that have been commissioned by the Trust in order to create this consultation document and develop the foundations of our licence application, these currently include:
+1. The high-level overview - this provides an overview of the Project outlining the likely benefits and risks to UK environments, but with little specific detail;

+2. The consultation document - this document provides significant detail as to what the Project is likely to look like, the likely benefits and risks to Scottish environments, significant underlying data, full scientific references and offers the opportunity to participate in the consultation process and thereby the Project design process; and

+3. Various technical reports - these reports are technical documents that have been commissioned by the Trust in order to create this consultation document and develop the foundations of our licence application, these currently include:

+A cost benefit analysis;

-A cost benefit analysis; and
+A cost benefit analysis addendum; and

-• A UK initial consultation analysis
+A UK initial consultation analysis